pingevt/iiif_media_source/README.md

   - [ ] maxWidth
   - [ ] supports

+Submodule: Image Handling
+- [ ] Class to handle form elements for adding to widgets.
+- [ ] Class to handle form elements for own widgets.
+- [ ] Need a common (CSS) library.
+- [ ] Need logic for 1 or other handlers.

 Submodule: Focalpoint
 - [x] Add in widget to define a focal point of the image.
 - [x] Thirdparty settings or something so we can combine everything into 1 form element.